Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
 The value for the following property should be modified in hdfs-site.xml.
 This value is recommended to be set as follows.

-value=executors*(agents+servers)*10,
+value=executors_num*(agents_num+servers_num)*10,

-in which executors_num represents the value of smart.cmdlet.executors in SSM, and agents_num and servers_num represent the number of smart agents and servers respectively.
+in which executors_num, agents_num and servers_num represent the value of smart.cmdlet.executors, the number of smart agents and the number of smart servers respectively.
 ```xml
     <property>
         <name>dfs.datanode.balance.max.concurrent.moves</name>